avbell/SignalingValue/README.md

 # SignalingValue
 Introduced here is a method to measuring social coordination and the signaling value of objects.
-Accompanies manuscript Bell (in press).
+Accompanies the paper:

+Bell, Adrian Viliami (2020).
+“A measure of social coordination and group signaling in the wild.”
+Evolutionary Human Sciences, 2, E34. doi:10.1017/ehs.2020.24

 The primary code is found in svBell2020.R and all other files are called from this script.
 To start,
 1. Download all files to a single folder